 Analysis of the system usage shows that the SMS platform has registered over 5,000 service delivery issues in the above sectors since its introduction by WOUGNET to the VSACs, the organization’s community reporters.
-Most of the complaints are forwarded to leaders and action taken on some by responsible duty bearers.
-On the platform, the VSACs in the project districts have reported irregularities on the procedures used to select beneficiaries under government programs and how inputs under such programs are given out to the selected beneficiaries; absenteeism and late reporting by teachers and some medical personnel to their duty stations; poor access to most community access roads; drug stock out in most public health facilities; disease outbreak in some areas; water source negligence and poor accountability of water collection fee by water source care takers; shoddy work in construction projects like classrooms, latrines, health centre buildings among others.
+Most of the complaints are forwarded to leaders and action is taken on some by responsible duty-bearers.
+On the platform, the VSACs in the project districts have reported irregularities in the procedures used to select beneficiaries under government programs and how inputs under such programs are given out to the selected beneficiaries; absenteeism and late reporting by teachers and some medical personnel to their duty stations; poor access to most community access roads; drug stock out in most public health facilities; disease outbreak in some areas; water source negligence and poor accountability of water collection fee by water source caretakers; shoddy work in construction projects like classrooms, latrines, health center buildings among others.

 During a WOUGNET ICT training conducted in the three project districts of Apac, Kole and Oyam to reinvigorate the knowledge of the VSACs and the duty bearers on the use of m-Omulimisa (www.omulimisa.com/wougnet) for improving service delivery, the Chairperson LC V of Oyam district Hon.
 Nelson Adea Akar when given the opportunity to address the Oyam district training participants, commended the approaches and the communication tools WOUGNET is using in advocating for improved service delivery in Northern Uganda.

 Hon.
 Adea noted that leaders initially had negative attitudes towards WOUGNET’s intervention with fear that the project had come to fight them and expose their weaknesses to the public thus forcing most leaders to ignore WOUGNET programs and the district and Sub-County leaders deliberately declining to respond to complaints forwarded to them because they had not understood the concept behind WOUGNET’s communication tools.